HL7/fhir-pacio-adi/input/pagecontent/general_guidance.md

 <blockquote class="stu-note">
     <p>
-    There is movement within the FHIR community to move towards using the Provenance resource as a way to apply a digital signature to a document in FHIR.
+    There is movement within the FHIR community to move towards using the Provenance resource as a standard way to apply a digital signature to a document in FHIR.
 The signature within the Provenance resource would be used to encrypt the binary (the actual document itself), not the DocumentReference.
+A future version of the implementation guide will be updated to follow the standard FHIR guidance on signatures when it is finalized.
     </p>
 </blockquote>